Privacy, the Environment & Generative AI

 Greener GenAI: use less, get more

-- Prefer text tasks over image/video generation when possible.
+- Use text & image generation tools over video generation when possible.

 - Specify length (e.g., 120–150 words) and avoid repeated re-rolls.

-- Use smaller models or simpler prompts for simple tasks.
+- Use smaller models and avoid Deep Research tools for simple tasks.

 - Batch questions into one structured prompt.